oroinc/documentation/user_guide/workflow_management.rst

 And after clicking on OK button entity will be in step "Started" again with Process transition available.

 .. image:: ./img/workflow_management/workflow_testing_step_started_again.png

+Transition can be executed any amount of times with the same entity, and all entered data will be stored at entity fields.